andreipoe/v-to-gfy/README.md

 In all cases, it automatically creates gfycat mirros of the v.redd.it content.
 Gfycat content can be viewed on all platforms, and the content is served on a dedicated page, without any discussion threads.

-**Note**: The subreddit scraping feature is incomplete and not in use as of 08-Mar-2018.

 ### Invoking the bot on demand

 PMs to the bot will be scanned for reddit post links.
 A mirror will be created for each valid link detected, and a single reply will be sent to the author of the PM containing all the mirror.
 All other body text, as well as the PM's subject, is ignored.